 The last few years have seen major efforts toward building RDF knowledge bases (KBs) for both general and specialized knowledge.
-In the first group we find DBpedia [1,33], that encodes the Wikipedia encyclopedic knowledge, and in the second group we have the thousands of projects that cover more specialized domains [2].
+In the first group we find DBpedia [1,36], that encodes the Wikipedia encyclopedic knowledge, and in the second group we have the thousands of projects that cover more specialized domains [2].
 While these KBs can be effectively queried through their SPARQL [3] endpoints, the great majority of web users are neither familiar with SPARQL nor with the internals of the KBs.
 Thus, the design of userfriendly interfaces that will grant access to the riches of RDF KBs to a broad spectrum of web users has emerged as a challenging research objective of great significance and interest.
-The importance of this topic has inspired a significant body of previous research work and the launching of annual competitions on Question Answering over Linked Data (QALD).
-In this paper, we describe our CANaLI system that has recently won the the 2016 competition (QALD-6).
-This success is even more remarkable, since it was obtained by using only the NL functionality of our system, without the query completion function that assists users formulating their questions.
-The important problem of QA has seen much previous work, which we briefly describe next, and in more details in Section 5.